thamybessa/PrettyCalculator/README.md

 Credits:
 Sound effect on buttons: http://soundbible.com/185-Click-Button-2.html Thanks to:
-Filipe Santa Rosa for helping me with the calculator design (that has been changed from the suggested desing)
+Filipe Santa Rosa for helping me with the calculator design (that has been changed from the suggested design)